 There’s no doubt that we live in a digital age, a fact so ingrained in our daily lives that it doesn’t really bear mentioning anymore.
 The fact that you’re reading this is a testament to that.

 So prevalent are our digital lives that the internet has now permeated every conceivable aspect of our lives.
-Whatever you want or need or can even imagine, there’s an app for that.
+There’s an app for whatever you want or need or can even imagine.

 The world of fitness and personal training hasn’t been left untouched by this reality, or rather, virtual reality.
 This is where online personal training and online programs come in.
 Now, from the comfort of your home, you can engage your health and fitness goals with trained professionals or a suite of pre-packaged workout plans through an electronic interface.